-GOAL ONE GOALS 4, 5, 6 Goals 2, 3 and 7
+GOAL 1 GOALS 4, 5, 6 Goals 2, 3 and 7

-GOAL ONE: Eradicate extreme poverty and
+Goal 1: Eradicate extreme poverty and hunger

-hunger.
 The seminar identified the fact MDG1 focuses on poverty and hunger, but does not recognise health as part of an inseparable triptych.
-This is something the international community might need to explore further if poverty and hunger, and their two prime consequences are to be addressed adequate for many poor groups food may be priced out of the market, and thus hunger could be widespread even among relative "plenty".
-The quality of nutrition is also a factor to be taken into account; again poor nutrition could occur even where there is a "cornucopia" of food.
+This is something the international community might need to explore further if poverty and hunger, and their two prime consequences are to be addressed

-In the seminar a number of the papers raised other issues.
+In the seminar, number of the papers raised other issues.
 Sarr's paper on West Africa argues that, in fact, poverty and hunger are almost inseparable twins.
-Another comment from the floor linked poverty and hunger in another way - that even when production is
+Another comment from the floor linked poverty and hunger in another way - that even when production is adequate for many poor groups food may be priced out of the market, and thus hunger could be widespread even among relative "plenty".
+The quality of nutrition is also a factor to be taken into account; again poor nutrition could occur even where there is a "cornucopia" of food.

 Turning to refinement of analyses so as to increase the effectiveness and efficiency of programme delivery, in the scientific analysis each part of the triptych has strategies that can be carried across to the other(s).
 Studies on poverty and hunger have focused on groups that are disadvantaged, whereas the mortality literature has emphasized the demographic dimensions.
-This extends beyond cross-sectional analyses to cohort and other longitudinal studies that identify how negative impacts (eg exposure to risk of a given disease; nutritional deprivation) at one life-cycle stage can be carried forward to later stages.
+This extends beyond cross-sectional analyses to cohort and other longitudinal studies that identify how negative impacts (e.g. exposure to risk of a given disease; nutritional deprivation) at one life-cycle stage can be carried forward to later stages.

-GOALS 4, 5, 6: Reduce child mortality, Improve maternal health, Combat HIV/AIDS, malaria and other diseases.
+Goals 4, 5, 6: Reduce child mortality, Improve maternal health, and combat HIV/AIDS, malaria and other diseases